DutchHarry/GMC2021/README.md

 Getting the GMC numbers
-Potentially there are about 5,500,000 valid GMC numbers The tange from 0 to 5,000,000 exists of only 500k numbers with an additional checkdigit Only the about 500,000 numbers with valid checkdigit were scanned.
+Potentially there are about 5,500,000 valid GMC numbers The range from 0 to 5,000,000 exists of only 500k numbers with an additional check digit Only the about 500,000 numbers with valid check digit were scanned.
-The 5m and 6m ranges were in the past used for other puposes but contain some existing numbers.
+The 5m and 6m ranges were in the past used for other purposes but contain some existing numbers.
 Only 5,500,000 to 5,900,000 and 6,500,000 to 6,900,000 weren't scanned (yet).
 Between 8,020,000 and 9,999,999 none were scanned either.

 All other numbers were scanned.
-But surely a few were missed (maybe temprarily offline?)
+But surely a few were missed (maybe temporarily offline?)

-The result bearly 450k PDFs with GMC details
+The result nearly 450k PDFs with GMC details

 Transforming to text files
 Tried a few with an Adobe Acrobat kit, with unsatisfactory results.
-Tried with itextsharp (and poweshell) with better results But finally went for processing with pdftotext (from xpdfreader)
+Tried with itextsharp (and powershell) with better results But finally went for processing with pdftotext (from xpdfreader)

 # options -table and -raw aren't that good, so wh these options and within Poweshlell